PostHog/posthog.com/contents/handbook/people/benefits.md

 ### Private health insurance

 It's important to us that everyone is as happy and healthy as they can be.
-To ensure this, we offer private health insurance in countries where the health system struggles with long wait times for appointsment.
+To ensure this, we offer private health insurance in countries where the health system struggles with long wait times for appointment.
 Currently, we  provide private health insurance in the US and UK.

 In the US, our medical insurance is provided via UnitedHealthcare and managed via our payroll provider [Gusto](https://app.gusto.com/).
 The plan includes medical, dental and vision insurance.